nathanj/spirit-island-pbp/README.md

 * Required: Send Messages
 * Required: Attach Files
 * Optional: Use External Emoji (If you want the bot to use Spirit Island emoji on a server other than Spirit Island)
+* Optional: Add Reactions (If you want the bot to respond to commands via reactions instead of a separate message)
 * Optional: Read Message History (Enables commands like `$pin`, where the bot needs to access the message that the command is replying to)
 * Optional: Manage Messages (If you are comfortable allowing the bot to pin messages using the `$pin` command)